SIMBAChain/truffle/README.md

 The most important file in your SIMBA Chain Truffle project is your simba.json file.
 You DO NOT need to create and configure a simba.json file.
 However, the one thing that does absolutely have to be configured is a value for SIMBA_API_BASE_URL, which you can configure in either your simba.json file, or in your project's env file (.simbachain.env, simbachain.env, or .env).

-If you want to configure SIMBA_API_BASE_URL (you can also use the key of baseURL instead) in your simba.json, you will need to create and configure a simba.json file.
+If you want to configure SIMBA_API_BASE_URL (you can also use the key of baseURL instead, if configuring in simba.json instead of an env file) in your simba.json, you will need to create and configure a simba.json file.
 Your simba.json file should live in the root of your Truffle project, where your package.json file lives, and should contain a value for SIMBA_API_BASE_URL (or baseURL):

 NOTE: the following baseURL is an example, and will likely be different for your environment